 How do I get certified under BasicMed?

-- First, make sure that you meet all the qualifications for BasicMed, as discussed earlier.
+- Step 1, make sure that you meet all the qualifications for BasicMed, as discussed earlier.

 - Get a physical examination with any state-licensed physician.
 You and your physician must fill out the FAA 8700-2 Comprehensive Medical Examination Checklist.

-- After your exam is complete and the FAA 8700-2 form is filled out, you must register for and complete an approved free online medical self-assessment training course.
+- After your exam is complete and the self assessments from the FAA 8700-2 form is filled out, you must register for and complete an approved free online medical self-assessment training course.
 The course should take about 1 hour to complete.

 After completing the course and passing the quiz, you will receive a BasicMed certificate of completion.
 Print this for your logbook.
 BasicMed is a self-certification program, so you do not need to submit your certificate of completion or any other paperwork to the FAA.